USMNT Fans Share Disappointed Reactions to New Nike World Cup Kits

-USMNT fans share disappointed reactions to new World Cup kits originally appeared on NBC Sports Chicago
+USMNT fans share disappointed reactions to new World Cup kits originally appeared on NBC Sports Bayarea

 Americans have waited eight years to see the U.S. men’s national team compete on the World Cup stage.
 While they are eager to see the team on the pitch, they were let down by what the team will be wearing at the competition.